Compare the best cashback and reward credit cards

 The Santander All in One card often appears on best credit card round-ups because of the fact it offers 15 months interest-free on balance transfers and 15 months on purchases.
 However, it is also worth considering if you are looking to earn cashback as it provides a good standard rate, as well as the potential to earn extra cashback with selected retailers.
 On top of that, it also has no foreign transaction fees on purchases in local currency for those travelling abroad.

-The downside with this card is it does attract a £36 annual fee and from 30 January 2024, the maximum cashback you can earn each month will be £10.
+The downside with this card is it does attract a £36 annual fee and the maximum cashback you can earn each month is £10.
 However, if you are planning to make use of the balance transfer deal, the fact there is no balance-transfer fee, coupled with the savings you will make by moving over any existing debt, soon justifies the cost of having the card.

 You can read our full review of the Santander All in One credit card here.

-Which are the best reward credit cards - March 2024
+Which are the best rewards credit cards - November 2024

 If you are looking to just earn air miles through your rewards credit card, check out our 'Which are the best air miles credit cards – and should I get one?' page.